Sergioarg/back-end-homework/README.md

 ## Overview

-This documentation outlines how to set up and use the Movies API, a Django backend designed for get and manage data of private and public movies.
+This is a simple API that allows you to create, read, update and delete movies, and also allow you to filter their public and private movies.

 **P.S:** The API also has documentation given by the swagger integrated in DRF, this readme is an overview.